 Tranexamic acid tablets are an option if the LNG-IUS is not suitable or not wanted.
 Treatment with tranexamic acid can reduce the heaviness of bleeding by almost half in most cases.
 However, the number of days of bleeding during a period is not reduced and neither is period pain.
 You need to take a tablet 3-4 times a day, for 3-5 days during each period.
 Tranexamic acid works by reducing the breakdown of blood clots in the womb.
 In effect, it strengthens the blood clots in the lining of the womb, which leads to less bleeding.
 If side-effects occur they are usually minor but may include an upset stomach.

 There are various types and brands.
 Most are available only on prescription but you can buy one called ibuprofen from pharmacies.
-Your doctor may prescribe ones called mefenamic acid or naproxen.
+Your doctor may prescribe others such as mefenamic acid or naproxen.
 These medicines reduce the blood loss by about a quarter in most cases.
 They also ease period pain.
 You need to take the tablets for a few days during each period.
 They work by reducing the high level of prostaglandin in the lining of the womb.
 This is a chemical which seems to contribute to heavy periods and period pain.
 However, they do not reduce the number of days the period lasts.

 Side-effects occur in some people and may include an upset stomach.
 If you have a history of a duodenal or stomach ulcer, or asthma, you should only take these medicines on a doctor's advice.
 See separate leaflet called Anti-inflammatory Painkillers for more details.